 Includes Liberty, Ground-based and Mounted experiences with horses for the purpose of supporting client change.

-- Attend all 15 Days Foundation Training (15 Days or 30 Online Classes)
+- Attend all 15 Days of Foundation Training (see Online Foundation Training for Online requirements)

-- Complete 2 EAP/ EAL Clinical/Practice Sessions and keep case notes
+- Complete at least 5 EAP/ EAL Clinical/Practice Sessions and keep case notes

 - Includes Required Reading and active participation during training